-This dough was extreeeemely wet and a bit tough to manage.
-I have to warn you: it will take some wrestling.
-In the recipe, I note that you can add more flour to make the dough stiffer, but beware of adding too much for fear of a gluey dough.
-The tough part is forming the pancakes and getting their messy, gloppy selves into the pan—once they hit heat, they stiffen up and become neat, compact patties that look at you all innocently like “why do your hands look like they just murdered a pumpkin?”
+This dough is quite wet and a bit tough to manage.
+You can add more flour to make the dough stiffer, but beware of adding too much for fear of a gluey dough.
+The tough part is forming the pancakes and getting their messy, gloppy selves into the pan.

 Black Sesame Sweet Potato Pancakes